The Ultimate List of Mystery Books for 2024

 Molly Gray works as a maid in a grand hotel and gets joy from leaving things orderly and pristine.
 Molly struggles with reading social cues and has had even more trouble since her gran can no longer help.

 I loved the description of this book and I hoped it would live up to my expectations.
 It did that and more.
-I loved every minute of this feel-good book from the ultimate list of mystery books and closed the last page smiling.
-Definitely add this one to books for book clubs to read.
-If you are looking for The Maid Book Club Questions, we have you covered.
-It is also a perfect mystery book for books like Lessons in Chemistry.
+I adored every minute of this story and closed the last page smiling.
+Molly is such a wonderful character who has more depth than is apparent initially.

 You’ll find these on our list of the best books of 2022!